EU Communications Officer

 The deadline for applications is 9am on Monday 23 February.
 The first round of interviews will take place in mid-March.
 This job may be re-advertised until the position is filled.

-We regret that we will only be able to respond to candidates shortlisted for an interview.
+Due to the volume of applications we receive, we regret that we will only be able to respond to candidates who are shortlisted for an interview.